getify/You-Dont-Know-JS/scope-closures/ch6.md

 In following POLE, what do we want to minimize the exposure of?
 The variables registered in each scope.

 Think of it this way: why wouldn't you just place all the variables of your program out in the global scope?
 That probably immediately feels like a bad idea, but it's worth considering why that is.
-When variables used by one part of the program are exposed to another part of the program, via scope, there are 3 main hazards that can arise:
+When variables used by one part of the program are exposed to another part of the program, via scope, there are three main hazards that can arise:

 1. **Naming Collisions**: if you use a common and useful variable/function name in two different parts of the program, but the identifier comes from one shared scope (like the global scope), then name collision occurs, and it's very likely that bugs will occur as one part uses the variable/function in a way the other part doesn't expect.
 For example, imagine if all your loops used a single global `i` index variable, and then it happened that one loop in a function was run during an iteration of a loop from another function, and now the shared `i` variable has an unexpected value.